THS Logo Text Black

 Swelling and Redness: Of course, a certain degree of swelling and redness is normal right after you get your tattoo.
 But if it’s still considerably swollen and red after a few days, this might be cause for concern.

-Discharge: When your tattoo starts to leak a pus-like substance, that’s definitely not a good sign.
+Discharge: When your tattoo starts to leak a pus-like substance, that’s not a good sign.
 Clear fluid, ink, and blood are normal – what we’re talking about here is a yellowish discharge, sometimes accompanied by an unusual smell.

 Increased Pain: Pain and tenderness around your tattooed area right after getting it done is normal.
-But if the pain continues to increase over time instead of decreasing, it might be an indicator that an infection is brewing.
+But if the pain continues to increase instead of decreasing, it might be an indicator that an infection is brewing.

 Fever: Running a high temperature is one of your body’s ways of signaling that it’s dealing with a nasty intruder.
 If your body temperature rises unusually high and you feel generally unwell, it’s high time to contact a medical professional.